This post may contain affiliate links. If you use them we earn a small commission at no extra cost to you.

 National Parks Pass.
 You can save a lot of money throughout the year by purchasing an annual America the Beautiful pass.

-A water bottle.
+A reusable water bottle.
 Even if you're only doing a few miles you'll want to stay hydrated.
 Bring along a sturdy reusable bottle that you can fill at the visitor center.

 What else is there to do near the Hoh Rainforest?

-There's so much more to do on the western edge of the Olympic peninsula.
-You can't come this far without stopping by one or more of the incredible beaches in the area.
+You certainly can't come this far without stopping by one or more of the incredible beaches in the area.

 The closest is Ruby Beach, almost directly west of Hoh Rainforest.
 When the tide is low, head out just off shore and see if you can spot the absolutely massive starfish clinging to the rocks.